GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/2-overview-of-typescript.md

 ### Other code features of TypeScript

-TypeScript has additional coding features that you won’t find in JavaScript:
+TypeScript has additional coding features that you won't find in JavaScript:

 - Interfaces
 - Namespaces